 The disk in a trunnion mounted ball valve is in the shape of a perforated, solid ball.
 The ball is connected to the stem on one end and the trunnion on the other.
 In a trunnion ball valve, the ball or disk is held in place while it rotates.
 The seats are always in contact with the ball, hence reducing torque.

 The actuator in a trunnion ball valve is used to open or close the valve.
-There are different kinds of actuators used in ball valves depending upon the application and medium.
+There are different kinds of actuators used in ball valves depending upon the application and medium such as air operated ball valves.
 Bare stem, gear, hand lever, pneumatic actuator, and hydraulic actuator are some common actuators found on the valve.
 You can also use a gas actuator, gas-over-oil actuator, motor-operated actuator, hydraulic/electric actuator, hydraulic-operated actuator, and more.

 Types of Trunnion Mounted Ball Valves